-Diaper Need Program
+Diaper Bank Program

 Safe Future Foundation addresses diaper needs in Duval County, as well as surrounding counties, by providing diapers and diapering supplies to families and mother's in need.
 We collect diapers, pull-ups, training pants, wipes, and formula.
 We also collect monetary donations, which are used to purchase these supplies at discount prices.
 Free baby wellness items are currently distributed during our food giveaway events and social service agencies.
-If you need diapers, please visit our contact us page to request emergency supplies.

 What is Diaper Need?